akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 $ terraform init
 ```

-This command will install the latest version of the Akamai provider, as well as any other providers necessary (such as the local provider).
-To update the Akamai provider version after a new release, simply run `terraform init` again.
+This command will install the latest version of the Akamai Provider, as well as any other providers necessary (such as the local provider).
+To update the Akamai Provider version after a new release, simply run `terraform init` again.

 ## Test Your Configuration